wso2/docs-is/en/docs/administer/using-symmetric-encryption.md

 # Configurations Related to Symmetric Key Encryption

-This section explains the default configurations related to [symmetric key encryption](../../administer/symmetric-overview).
+This section explains the configurations related to [symmetric key encryption](../../administer/symmetric-overview).
 From WSO2 Identity Server 5.11.0 onwards, symmetric encryption will be used by default.
 You can switch to [asymmetric key encryption](../../administer/using-asymmetric-encryption) if required.

 ## Algorithm used